Groene Hart kunstwedstrijd 2015

-This contest is held every other year and is based on a theme.
+This contest is held every other year and has a different theme for each edition.
 The theme of 2015 was “sympathize with the Green Heart”.
-This theme was inspired by the never ending struggle between the expanding cities and modernisation on one hand and trying to conserve the quiet nature of the Green Heart on the other hand.
+This theme is inspired by the never-ending struggle between the expanding city’s and modernisation on the one hand and trying to conserve nature and quiet of the Green Heart, on the other side.

 I have never worked with a theme before.
-Sure I sometimes pick certain restriction for my work like limiting my choice of colour to a specific group when creating the background.
-Instead of using any colour I want but this is very different than working with an actual theme.
+Sure, I sometimes pick specific restriction for my work like limiting my choice of colour to a specific group when creating the background.
+Instead of using any colour I want, but this is very different than working with an actual theme.

-I struggled for a long time trying to figure out how to not abandon my art style while at the same time working with a theme.
-By trial and error, I eventually decided to use the shape of the region on a geographical map as a base for my work and see what creatures erupted from my subconscious when doodling on this shape.
+I struggled for a long time trying to figure out how not to abandon my art style while at the same time working with a theme.
+By trial and error, I eventually decided to use the shape of the region on a geographical map as a base for my work.
+Then doodle my creatures in that shape.
 I started playing around with the idea of making the map shape in the middle and surrounding it by monsters.

 This would represent the ever-growing city trying to invade.
 Another element to link this work to the theme was to make the creatures all inside the map.
-Those creatures are now kind of forming an eco-system inside the borders of the map shape.
-This creates a contrast between them and the outside world.
-In the picture below some of my brainstorm doodles.
+Those creatures are now kind of forming an eco-system inside the borders of the map shape, which creates a contrast between them and the outside world.
+In the picture below a couple of my brainstorm doodles.

-After applying a couple layers of a white base coat it was time to paint the background.
+After applying a couple of layers of a white base coat, it was time to paint the background.
 I used my trusty process of just doing what felt right.
-The only limitation was that there needed to be a distinction between the area in the middle where I would draw the map shape and the big monsters on the side.
+The only limitation was: there needed to be a distinction between the area in the middle where I would draw the map shape and the big monsters on the side.

-Overall it was an interesting experience.
-I felt like I wanted to quit a couple times not seeing how the work related to the theme.
-This being a contest I felt a certain pressure I normally don’t experience when painting.
-This definitely added a new dimension to the artistic process.
-It was a good challenge and challenges are a great way to keep developing yourself.
+Overall it was an exciting experience.
+I felt like I wanted to quit a couple of times, not seeing how the work related to the theme.
+This being a contest I felt a certain pressure I usually don’t experience when painting.
+This pressure added a new dimension to my artistic process.
+Overall it was a good challenge and challenges are a great way to keep developing yourself.